thedotslash/the-dotfiles/README.md

 #### Symlink and append all configuration to the home directory

-Please note that `.ssh/authorized_keys` shouldn't be add to your system because probably i can access your system too :))
+Please note that `.ssh/authorized_keys` shouldn't be added to your system because probably i can access your system too :))

 ```sh
 # Symlink configuration